-A circuit breaker is selected for a particular duty, taking into consideration the following. (a) the normal current it will have to carry and (b) the amount of current which the supply will feed into the circuit fault, which current the circuit-breaker will have to interrupt without damage to itself.
+A circuit breaker is selected for a particular duty, taking into consideration the following. (a) the normal current it will have to carry and (b) the amount of current which the supply will

 The circuit breaker generally has a mechanism which, when in the closed position, holds the contacts together.
 The contacts are separated when the release mechanism of the circuit breaker is operated by hand or automatically by magnetic means.
 The circuit breaker with magnetic 'tripping' (the term used to indicate the opening of the device) employs a solenoid, which is an air-cooled coil.
 In the hollow of the coil is located an iron cylinder attached to a trip mechanism consisting of a series of pivoted links.
 When the circuit breaker is closed, the main current passes through the solenoid.
 When the circuit rises above a certain value (due to an overload or a fault), the cylinder moves within the solenoid to cause the attached linkage to collapse and, in turn, separate the circuit-breaker contacts.